KAST Card

 - Fully custodial model with counterparty risk

-- 2% FX fees negate Standard tier rewards on non-USD spending
+- Variable FX fees on non-USD spending

 - Expensive ATM withdrawal structure